JoseAlvarezHernandez/chib-api/README.md

 1. Installation process
 Run `npm install` to get API dependencies.

-2. Set up your environment variables

-You will have to create a `.env` file at root directory with the variables needed
+2. Set up your environment variables, You will have to create a `.env` file at root directory with the variables needed

 * PORT
 * API_URL